sophie-marshall/agentic-data-engineering/airflow/README.md

-# Here are some instructions for getting Airlfow and nd runnig
+# Here are some instructions for getting Airlfow and runnig

 ## Getting Started